Random models for singular SPDEs: Convergence of the BHZ model

-The reader may wonder why we did not directly moved the edges toward the base point $z$.
-Actually the blue line corresponding to the mollifier can be understood as being as singular as a Dirac mass at a first approximation and therefore it is a sub-divergence of order $ 0 $.
-By adding the red line it becomes well-defined and if there is no incoming edge on the node associated with the variable $ z $ one can perform the convolution and say that $ K \star \rho^{\eps} \star \rho^{\eps} $ has the same behaviour as $ K $.
+The reader may wonder why we did not directly move the edges toward the base point $z$ in case (d).
+Actually the purple line corresponding to the mollifier can be understood as being as singular as a Dirac mass at a first approximation and therefore it is a sub-divergence of order $ 0 $.
+By adding the red line it becomes well-defined and if there is no incoming edge on the node associated with the variable $ z $ one can perform the convolution and say that $ K * \rho^{\eps} * \rho^{\eps} $ has the same behaviour as $ K $.